 Cristina Roiu

-Head of International Marketing Unit , Romanian Academy Library
+Head of International Marketing Unit , Library of the Romanian National Academy of Agricultural Sciences

 IFLA manual brings together storytelling, impact and advocacy for Sustainable Development Goals